jalomas7/PPMCrypt/README.md

 one could easily expand this program to any image format by using an image format converter such as the linux "convert" program.

 To compile, just download all files to a directory, navigate to that directory, and use make.
 Usage instructions can be seen by executing without arguments.

+This project was originally a homework problem assigned by Dr. Jens Gregor of the University of Tennessee, Knoxville.
+Do not plagiarize.